 Tiffany served in the Army for ten and a half years.
 While she was in the Army, she was a logistician and she deployed to Iraq twice.
 She had to overcome adversity many times throughout her military career.
 She left the military with her master’s degree using Tuition Assistance while on active duty and this past December graduated with her second master’s degree using her GI Bill.
 Tiffany decided to join the military because she felt lost and didn’t know what she wanted to do.
 Although she had been a good student in high school, she didn’t want to have her parents pay for college without her knowing what she wanted to do.
 So, she decided to join the Army.
 After she had committed to the Army the one school she had applied to came back with a scholarship upon her acceptance.
 She was hoping she could get out of her military commitment and go to college instead.
 But her parents told her she had already committed to the Army and needed to fulfill her commitment.
 So off to boot camp she went.

-Not long after being in the Army she deployed to Kuwait for the initial invasion to Iraq.
+Not long after being in the Army, she deployed to Kuwait for the initial invasion of Iraq.

 While waiting for the invasion to take place they were in Iraq and a Non-Commissioned Officer told her that they were waiting to go to war.
 She couldn’t believe it.
 It seemed like someone would have told her before it.
 It wasn’t until she saw the scud missiles in Iraq that everything came together and she realized she might not come home.
-As they pushed into Iraq, she expected they would enter war and there would be fire fights and bullets.
-But crossing the border was uneventful and instead their days were full of driving.
-They were always hot, always dirty and almost always on the move.
+As they pushed into Iraq, she expected they would enter the war and there would be firefights and bullets.
+But crossing the border was uneventful and instead, their days were full of driving.
+They were always hot, always dirty, and almost always on the move.
 They lived in their vehicles and kept pushing forward.

 About a year and a half after she deployed to Iraq she went back to Iraq.